Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the next-door neighbor concerned help you find the edge so he can be more ensured that the job has been done appropriately.
-If he aids you, he will see the evidence you discover as well as will certainly not later be inclined to suggest a lot concerning it.
+It is constantly well to have the neighbor concerned help you locate the edge so he can be much more guaranteed that the work has been done appropriately.
+If he assists you, he will see the proof you reveal and will certainly not later be inclined to assert so much about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.